mircealungu/homepage/content/post/16-11-20-teacher-of-the-year.md

 date = "2016-11-20T12:00:00"
 draft = false
 tags = ["Teaching"]
-title = "Nominated for the Teacher of the Year Award!" math = true summary = """
+title = "🎉 Nominated for the Teacher of the Year Award" math = true summary = """
 """
 +++
 I have been nominated for the teacher of the year award!
 I consider this an honor that I do not deserve personally, especially seeing all the other nominations.
 However, it is also